 Skip to content

-How to Edit PDF Metadata for Free
+Free Utilities to Edit / Remove PDF Metadata

 PDF files contain metadata fields similar to Word’s document properties that hold information regarding the document’s title, author, subject, keywords, PDF creator / producer, copyright status etc.